hyperledger-labs/splice/cluster/README.md

 The [sv-runbook](./cluster/pulumi/sv-runbook) pulumi script reproduces the steps of the [SV runbook for Helm deployment](./cluster/images/docs/src/sv_operator/sv_helm.rst).
-It can be used to mimick a customer SV deployment, and can use the charts and images from the artifactory (as published for versions deployed to DevNet&TestNet), or those built locally.
+It can be used to mimick a customer SV deployment, and can use the charts and images from Artifactory (as published for versions deployed to DevNet & TestNet), or those built locally.

 To build the required artifacts from your current local repo: